Anglican Theological Review

 The Anglican Theological Review is the "unofficial journal of the seminaries of the Episcopal Church in the United States and the Anglican Church of Canada."
 Issues include peer-reviewed articles, poetry submissions, and book reviews.
 The journal is indexed in L'Année philologique, Old Testament Abstracts, ATLA Religion Database and Modern Language Association Database.
 Current editors-in-chief are Jason Fout (Bexley Seabury Federation) and Scott MacDougall (Church Divinity School of the Pacific).

+Anglican Theological Review Inc. is a 501(c)(3) Public Charity with an official address in Sewanee, Tennessee.
+In 2025 it claimed $103,430 in revenue and total assets of $240,280.
+The organization's charity ruling is from 1945.